 - The use of illegal firearms in other criminal convictions such as robbery

-What to do if you are accused of committing a firearms offence
+What should you do if you are accused of committing a firearms offence?

-If you are accused of committing an offence involving a firearm, you should seek specialist legal advice as soon as you are able to do so.
-These are very serious offences with lengthy deterrent sentences being given to those convicted.
+If you are accused of committing an offence involving a firearm, you should seek specialist legal advice immediately.
+These are very serious offences with lengthy deterrent sentences given to those convicted.

-Expert legal advice at an early stage can ensure the best possible outcome in your case.
-If you are legally entitled to use a firearm, you are more likely to be able to retain your licence with the expert advice of a specialist solicitor who is esperine in firearms cases.
+Expert legal advice at an early stage can ensure the best possible outcome.
+If you are legally entitled to use a firearm, you are more likely to be able to retain your licence with the expert advice of a specialist solicitor.